Archive

 There is a TMS320 chip and an unidentified chip.
 It is possible the unidentified chip is the USB receiver or the TMS320 is doing receiver function and the unidentified chip is a microprocessor to control the TMS320 chip.

 The TMS320 is a DSP chip [link].
-It is a “C67″ series, an up to 1GFLOP 32-bit floating point DSP (the XMOS are rated at 500-1500 MIPS, likely equivalent performance).
+It is a “C67” series, an up to 1GFLOP 32-bit floating point DSP (the XMOS are rated at 500-1500 MIPS, likely equivalent performance).
 This family of DSP products was introduced in 1983 and new models have been introduced along the way.

-The “C67″ series is a current product and an EVAL kit, in particular for the C6748 chip, is available from TI [link], [link].
+The “C67” series is a current product and an EVAL kit, in particular for the C6748 chip, is available from TI [link], [link].
 According to the documentation:

 …The

 TMS320C6748, a low-power dual-core applications processor based on a fixed-point C64x+™ instruction set and the floating-point C67x+™ instruction set.
 It provides significantly lower power than other members of the TMS320C6000™ platform of DSPs and provides both floating-point precision and fixed-point performance in the same device.
-With a wide variety of standard interfaces for connectivity and storage, the C6748 development kit enables developers to easily bring audio, video and other signals onto the board.… Included in the C6748 development kit is all the hardware and software needed for two demonstrations, a fingerprint-recognition demo and a face-detection demo.
+With a wide variety of standard interfaces for connectivity and storage, the C6748 development kit enables developers to easily bring audio, video and other signals onto the board.

 Here is the block diagram for the eval kit: